adafruit/FifteenStep/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Please test your code, and feel free to send a pull request explaining your changes when you are ready.
+We would love to include your enhancements or bug fixes!
+In lieu of a formal styleguide, please take care to maintain the existing coding style.
+Please test your code before sending a pull request.
+It would be very helpful if you include a detailed explination of your changes in the pull request.

 ## License